Secretary Pete Buttigieg, U.S. Secretary of Transportation

 Get to know DOT Secretary Pete Buttigieg

-Pete Buttigieg took office in January, 2021, as the 19th U.S. Secretary of Transportation.
+Pete Buttigieg was sworn in on February 3, 2021 as the 19th Secretary of Transportation.

 Learn more about OST Offices and the OST team